knpatel5900/Docker/README.md

 ## Uninstall old versions
 1. Older versions of Docker went by the names of docker or docker-engine.
 Uninstall any such older versions before attempting to install a new version, along with associated dependencies:

 **sudo yum remove docker  docker-client docker-client-latest docker-common docker-latest docker-latest-logrotate docker-logrotate docker-engine**

 ## Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.

-<sub>It’s OK if yum reports that none of these packages are installed.</sub>
+<sub>It’s OK if yum reports that none of these packages are installed.
-<sub> Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.</sub>
+Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
-<sub>Installation methods</sub>
+Installation methods
-<sub>You can install Docker Engine in different ways, depending on your needs:</sub>
+You can install Docker Engine in different ways, depending on your needs:
-<sub>You can set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
-This is the recommended approach.</sub>
+You can set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
+This is the recommended approach.
-<sub>You can download the RPM package and install it manually and manage upgrades completely manually.
-This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.</sub>
+You can download the RPM package and install it manually and manage upgrades completely manually.
+This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.
-<sub>In testing and development environments, you can use automated convenience scripts to install Docker.</sub>
+<sub>In testing and development environments, you can use automated convenience scripts to install Docker.
 ##Install using the repository
-<sub>Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
+Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository. </sub>

 ##Set up the repository
 Install the yum-utils package (which provides the yum-config-manager utility) and set up the repository.